appclacks/cabourotte-website/content/api/healthcheck/_index.md

 ### Create several healthchecks (bulk)

 This endpoint can be used to create several healthchecks at once.
-When this endpoint is used, Cabourotte will:

-Add (or update if it already exists) all healthchecks passed as parameter

-Stop all healthchecks not managed by the configuration file and not passed as parameter.
-This point is important, you cannot use this API call to create or update only a subset of your healthchecks.

 - **POST** /healthcheck/bulk